Aegis: The Agent Firewall

 - Evaluation surfaces are declarative.
 They describe state and readiness but do not grant authority.

-- Compatibility previews are non-operative.
-They announce readiness for future Chronicle or Anchor interaction without triggering external actions.
+- Verification previews are non-operative.
+They show review shapes without triggering external actions.

 - Export surfaces are artifact-focused.
-They define how Aegis may be packaged, inspected, downloaded, and hashed without mutating evaluation logic.
+They define how Aegis is packaged for inspection, documentation review, download, and hash comparison without mutating evaluation logic.

 - Hashes identify published artifacts.
 Deterministic bundle identity supports comparison and verification, not automatic trust assignment.